Last Updated on

-The first female star of tennis was French player Suzanne Lenglen (1899-1938), who wore bobbed hair, a brightly-coloured bandeau and “outrageous” short dresses with bare arms to Wimbledon.
-Newsreels and magazines projected her image all over the world, and her influence on fashion was so strong that the of wearing of a bandeau was copied by women across Europe.
+The first female star of tennis was French player Suzanne Lenglen (1899-1938).
+She had bobbed hair, worn with a brightly-coloured bandeau, and wore “outrageous” short dresses with bare arms to Wimbledon.
+Newsreels and magazines projected her image all over the world and, as a result, her influence on fashion was so strong that the of wearing of a bandeau was copied by women across Europe.

 Egypt and the Exotic

 The discovery of Tutankhamen’s tomb by Howard Carter in 1922 was a huge influence on art, architecture, fashion, films and jewellery.
 Art Deco owes a nod to Carter’s discovery.